-The procurement of biomass was evaluated for the potential to cause indirect impacts from the conversion of CRP lands to tilled cropland.
+Biomass procurement was evaluated for the potential to cause indirect impacts from change in land use, including the conversion of CRP lands to tilled cropland.
 CRP lands are higher-quality habitats than tilled cropland for foraging, cover, and nesting habitat for the lesser prairie chicken, black-tailed prairie dog, and other endangered, threatened, and candidate species within the 30-mile (48-kilometer) region of influence.
 Conversion of CRP lands to tilled cropland has the potential to increase soil erosion and runoff into the Cimarron River and potentially affect threatened and endangered species of fish such as the Arkansas River shiner.